Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Conclusion

-\section{CONCLUSION}
+To assess the practical coverage of the sufficient list over the configuration space, terminal configurations were sampled in a structured and deterministic manner.
+We sampled $4000$ position vectors on the unit sphere using a Fibonacci lattice \cite{gonzalez2010measurement}, which provides near-uniform coverage, as shown in Fig. \ref{fig:coverage}.
+For each position, 30 headings were uniformly sampled over $[0,2\pi)$ within the tangent plane, yielding a discrete set of terminal orientations.

+For each sampled terminal configuration, we enumerated the sufficient list to generate candidate paths and selected the time-optimal solution as the feasible candidate with minimum time.
+Three values of $U_{max}$ (1, 5, and 10) were tested.
+Across all sampled configurations and all tested values of $U_{max}$, at least one feasible path was found within the sufficient list, providing empirical support for the coverage of the list.
+In addition, Table~\ref{tab:optimal count} reports the frequency with which each path type (grouped together with its symmetric form) is selected as optimal.
+While this does not provide a guarantee over the continuous configuration space, it can offer guidance on which path types do not appear to be optimal within the samples (e.g., $C|C_\mu C_\mu|C_\mu C$) and may be candidates for further refinement of the sufficient list.

+\section{Conclusion}

-This paper addresses the time-optimal path problem of the convexified Reeds-Shepp vehicle (CRS) on a unit sphere.
+This paper addresses the time-optimal path problem of the CRS vehicle on a unit sphere.
 The spherical CRS vehicle is modeled as a variant of the Dubins vehicle in the Sabban frame, with considerations for constrained turning rate and speed.
 The problem can be used for optimal attitude control of underactuated satellites, optimal motion planning for spherical rolling robots, and optimal path planning for mobile robots on spherical surfaces or uneven terrains.

 To solve the proposed problem, the Pontryagin maximum principle is utilized, along with the analysis of phase portraits of the Hamiltonians.
 Furthermore, detailed proofs of the non-optimality or redundancy of certain path types are established, ultimately leading to the derivation of a sufficient list of optimal path types for $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$).
 This sufficient list includes 23 path types, each composed of at most 6 segments, ensuring a thorough exploration of possible optimal paths given the start and desired terminal configurations.

 Furthermore, closed-form expressions for the angles of each path in the sufficient list are derived, and the source code for solving the time-optimal path problem is released publicly online.
+The complementary case of $U_{max}<1$ can be rewritten and solved with the same results.